Our role in the international community

 The group meets at regular intervals, either online or in-person, in Wellington to:

 - share views and information on the development of New Zealand's radio spectrum environment

-Becoming a member/observer
+Becoming a member/observer of the RSG

 Most countries, including New Zealand, have performance standards for electrical and electronic equipment.
 The standards exist to protect the radio spectrum from interference.

 Manufacturers must test and certify that their products meet a country's performance standards.
 If they don't, the products cannot be imported or sold in that country.

 New Zealand has made arrangements with other countries to make it possible for: